OtterClam/otter-docs/docs/ottopia/events/rarity-competition-s4.md

 ### Rewards

 The reward pool for this epoch is **2,000 $MATIC**.
 Rarity Competition rewards will be shared with only the top 10% of Ottos, so don't miss out!

+The epoch has ended and the top 3 winners are as follows:

+(Coming soon)

+Click [here](https://ottopia.app/leaderboard?epoch=17) to view the final rarity ranking of all Otto NFTs for this epoch.

 ---